cotes2020/chirpy-starter/_posts/2023-08-26-youtube-dl.md

  So now the question you're probably asking is; How do I use it?

- Easy, if you are like me and just want to have a copy and paste-able way to do either YouTube MP3's or MP4's I have two commands which can assist with that:
+ Easy, if you are like me and just want to have a copy and paste-able way to do either YouTube MP3's or MP4's I have two commands which can assist with that.

 > This assumes you have already installed youtube-dl from the command line on your computer and installed all dependencies.
 For documentation on installation go here: https://github.com/ytdl-org/youtube-dl#installation
 {: .prompt-warning}